jason-davey/studio/TECHNICAL_SPEC.md

 - **Genkit/AI:**
     - Uses `ai.defineFlow` and `ai.definePrompt` for the `suggestHeroCopyFlow`.
     - The flow is called from the client-side component `src/app/page.tsx`.
+    - The `suggestHeroCopyFlow` input now includes an optional `campaignFocus` field to allow users to guide AI suggestions with specific themes or keywords.

 ### 2.3.
 A/B Testing Workflow
 1.  **Content Configuration:** User defines content for "Version A" and "Version B" in the A/B Test Configurator tool (`/`).
+    - **Campaign Focus (Optional):** User can input a campaign theme or keywords into a dedicated textarea for each version to tailor AI suggestions.
     - **AI Assistance:** User can click "✨ Suggest with AI" buttons to get AI-generated suggestions for headlines, sub-headlines, and CTAs.
+These suggestions will now be influenced by the provided campaign focus, if any.
-2.  **Local Management:** User can save these configurations locally in their browser for later use.
+2.  **Local Management:** User can save these configurations (headline, sub-headline, CTA - campaign focus is not saved as part of the configuration, it's a transient input for AI) locally in their browser for later use.
 3.  **Preview:** User clicks "Render Pages for Preview" to view both active configurations side-by-side on `/landing-preview`.
 4.  **JSON Export:** User copies or downloads the generated JSON for each version.
 5.  **Firebase Setup:** User navigates to the Firebase Console and uses the copied JSON to define variants for the `heroConfig` parameter within an A/B Test.